HOW TO START A NEW ORGANIZATION

 - You need at least a president, a vice president, and a business manager.
 One person may not hold more than one officer position for an organization

 - Secure a full-time faculty or staff member at the University to serve as your advisor.
-You will need to attach a signed Advisor Acceptance Form in the registration application
+You will need to attach a signed Advisor Acceptance Form in the registration application.
+(NEW!
+Advisor Acceptance Electronic Signature Form uses the DocuSign system–no need to print the form out!)

-- Draft your organization’s constitution and update as necessary following the Constitution Requirements
+- Draft your organization’s constitution and update as necessary following the Constitution Requirements.
+You can also use the constitution template for student organizations if you would like!

 Tip: prior to the registration submission period, familiarize yourself with the requirements and start preparing the necessary documents!